jfallmann/MONSDA/docs/source/first.rst

 In general it is necessary to write a configuration file containing information on paths, files to process and settings beyond default for mapping tools and others.
-The template on which analysis is based can be found in the **config** directory and will be explained in detail later.
+The template on which analysis is based on can be found in the **config** directory and will be explained in detail later.

 To create a working environment for this repository please install the